 True luxury watches benefit from intricately jewelled internal movements that perform meticulously.
 Counterfeits use substitute materials which typically result in a jerkier movement.
 This isn’t always easy to spot, so if you’re unsure then have the piece you’re considering checked by a reputable specialist.

 Fakes tend to be fashioned from inferior materials which are cheaper because of their lack of quality and density.
 If you’re viewing a watch that feels suspiciously light, then you should be suspicious.
 Still looking for your dream luxury watch?
-Browse our distinguished collection here
+Browse our latest collection here

 Counterfeiters are extremely good at reproducing the details that make luxury watches so unique and desirable.
 So much so that they are almost impossible to spot unless you know what you’re looking for.
 Small details such as colour, finish and engraving are all giveaways to the watch experts and can expose even the most convincing forgery.